 Something that I am deeply concerned about, as I represent Nova Scotia, is what happened to the lobster fishery in Maine a few years ago because of high ocean temperatures.
 I fear that a similar kind of consequence will befall the lobster harvesters in Nova Scotia if we do not take action soon.
 I hope it is not already too late.

 We also need to turn our mind to other things, not just the challenge facing our economy when we are dealing with climate change.
-There is a massive economic opportunity, according to Marc Carney, who is the former governor of the Bank of Canada and current governor of the Bank of England.
+There is a massive economic opportunity, according to Mark Carney, the former governor of the Bank of Canada and current governor of the Bank of England.
 He said there is a $26-trillion global opportunity.

 The world is changing and we have to decide whether we want to change with it.
 If we choose to change and be a part of this transition, we will be at the front of a wave of economic growth that we perhaps cannot contemplate now.